foop/scripts/README.md

 * Should you have any special needs and any of my software is not designed well to support your needs, please help me to improve it.

-* Please do read the comments I put on the top of my scripts.
-You can contact me if you have any questions.

 #Guaranteed features